Transgender people in China: Gender-affirming hormone therapy (HRT)

-In 2022, the National Health Commission lowered the minimum age for surgery from 20 to 18 and removed a previous requirement of one-year psychological or psychiatric therapy before surgery.

 In November 2022, Chinese government began preparations to restrict internet purchases of estradiol and cyproterone, and a draft had been reviewed.
 The ban was put in place in December so that even those with prescriptions cannot buy these drugs online.
-As of 2024 it can be purchased on Taobao but the review is very strict, much stricter than other prescription drugs.

-Social support
+Social support and public opinion

 Prior to its closure in 2023, The Beijing LGBT Center (北京同志中心) was primarily composed of four organizations: Aizhixing AIDS Organization, Tongyu Lala Organization, Aibai Cultural and Education Center, and Les+.
 Tongyu Lala was an organization based in Beijing that combatted discrimination against and was an advocate for social inclusion of lesbians, bisexual women, and transgender people.
 The group also helped organize LGBTQ groups in China.

 Events promoting LGBTQ rights and equality in China include or included the International Day Against Homophobia, Biphobia and Transphobia, the Beijing Queer Film Festival, and parades held in Beijing, Guangzhou, Hong Kong, and Shanghai).

+A June 2021 report published by the UCLA School of Law based on data collected in the 2017 Global Attitudes Toward Transgender People Survey found the following conclusions: